169303 Applied development research II (in Eng.)

 •Planning: self-organised preparation and planning of a mini-conference aimed at knowledge sharing and implementation, public relations, invitation of speakers;

-•Mini-Conference: implementation of the ‘Young Scientist Energy Forum’ October 3rd, Vienna, provision of summaries, view points and cross-disciplinary observations; derivation of conclusions;
+•Implementing provision of summaries, viewpoints and cross-disciplinary observations; derivation of conclusions;

-•Reflection: consolidating lessons learned during the preparation and implementation of the Young Scientist Energy Forum 2018; discussion of policy relevant conclusions;
+•Reflection: consolidating lessons learned during the preparation and implementation of the public workshops; discussion of policy relevant conclusions;

 - Inhaltliche Voraussetzungen (erwartete Kenntnisse)

-National and international students who pursue a doctoral degree, provided that their research is related to applied development issues; Master and bachelor students who are concerned about ‘research for development’ in Africa, Asia or Latin America.
+All national and international students, who are concerned about ‘research for development’ in Africa, Asia or Latin America.

 • Define multi-stakeholder knowledge sharing UN SDGs (Agenda 2030) mechanisms in research for development.

 • Bridge disciplinary boundaries in research for development.